Give an industrial touch to your home along with maximizing the storage space by DIY an Industrial Pipe Shelving using this article!

 I know, it’s been months since we finished our bedroom makeover!
-Life has changed very drastically, so please forgive me that it took me this long to share the DIY shelving with you!
+Life has changed very drastically, so please forgive me that it took me this long to share the DIY Industrial Pipe Shelving with you!
 But you are here, and that’s good!

 I am in love with this industrial shelving we created as a wall unit/closet!
 It really pops with the white walls, and we are even in the process of designing another wall unit for our living area.
 It has a unique look you just won’t find anywhere else.